dnisenbaum/class-manager/README.md

 Java application using GUI, different data structures, and algorithms

-This application was made in one of my software engineering classes at Western University.
+This application was made as part of a project for a "Data Structures and Algorithms" class at Western University.